dimfeld/ergo/README.md

 - [ ] Tasks consists of one event that triggers one or more actions
 - [X] Actions can run local scripts
 - [ ] Log everything that happens
+    - [ ] Log inputs and actions to Postgres tables
+    - [ ] Trigger Discord webhooks
 - [X] Events go into a queue for processing
 - [X] Actions are triggered from a queue